 See our complete list of top next-generation firewall vendors.

-Although SonicWall is considered a Niche Player by Gartner, it offers a great many firewall options.
-There are five models within the TZ Entry Level Firewall Series, providing an entry-level next-generation firewall.
-It includes deep packet inspection, multi-engine sandboxing, anti-malware, intrusion prevention, web filtering, and secure remote access.
+Although SonicWall is considered a Niche Player by Gartner, it offers a great many firewall options, some of which can also be offered as unified threat management (UTM) appliances.
+There are five models within the TZ Entry Level Firewall Series, offering an entry-level next-generation firewall.
+That series includes deep packet inspection, multi-engine sandboxing, anti-malware, intrusion prevention, web filtering, and secure remote access.
 For mid-sized organizations, the Network Security Appliance (NSA) Mid-Range Firewall is an NGFW platform built on a multi-core hardware architecture featuring 10 GbE interfaces.
 Features include application intelligence and control, real-time visualization, and WLAN management.
 For the largest of networks, SonicWall SuperMassive has sandboxing, SSL inspection, intrusion prevention, anti-malware, application identification, content filtering, real-time threat handling, centralized management, analytics and reporting.

 Certifications include: UC APL4, ICSA Enterprise Firewall, IPV6 Phase 2, VPNC, VPAT, FIPS 140-24, Common Criteria NDPP4, ICSA Anti-Virus4 Hardware 9200 9400 9600 9800.